chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 By Definition 2.1.3 of the Word-level set representation, *α* is a contiguous subsequence of non-Delimiter Characters in **Ζ**.
 Therefore, *α* is contained in **Ζ ⋅ Σ**:sub:`σ`, which is what was to be shown. ∎

-**Theorem 3.1.2** ζ ∈ K → [ inv(ζ ⋅ Σ:sub:`σ`) = inv(inv(ζ ⋅ Σ:sub:`σ`)) ]
+**Theorem 3.1.2** ∀ ζ ∈ C:sub:`L` : ζ ∈ K → [ inv(Ζ ⋅ Σ:sub:`σ`) = inv(inv(Ζ ⋅ Σ:sub:`σ`)) ]

-In natural language, this theorem can be stated in natural language as follows: If a Sentence in a Corpus is invertible, then its invertibility is invariant under sigma reductions.
+In natural language, this theorem can be stated in natural language as follows: If a Sentence in a Corpus is invertible, then its invertibility is invariant under *σ-reduction*.

 (TODO: Need to prove this!
-This theorem is critical!)
+This theorem is critical!
+Will probably need Theorem 1.2.2 ( inv(inv(s)) = s ) and Theorem 2.4.4 ( δ(ζ) = δ(inv(ζ)) ).
+Once this is proved, it will follow that the definition of perfect palindromes satisfies Definition 3.1.2, and then imperfect palindromes can be defined as the set difference of Palindromes and Perfect Palindromes.

 Outline of Potential Proof:

   1. Theorem 2.3.5: If a Sentence is invertible, then all of its Word are invertible.
   2. Delimiter Axiom W.1: no Words contain Delimiter.
-  3. Therefore, each segment of a sigma-reduce Sentence is invertible.
+  3. Therefore, each segment of a σ-reduced Sentence is invertible.
-  4. TODO: may need a corollary that says if ζ=st, where st is the concatenation of s and t, then inv(ζ)=inv(t)inv(s), where inv(t)int(s) is the concatenation of the inverses of s and t.
+  4. NOTE: may need a corollary that says if ζ=st, where st is the concatenation of s and t, then inv(ζ)=inv(t)inv(s), where inv(t)int(s) is the concatenation of the inverses of t and s.
-  5. Need to show because each segment is invertible, a double inversion perserves the order of the words.
+  5. Need to show that because each segment is invertible, a double inversion perserves the order of the words.)

-(TODO: Will probably need Theorem 1.2.2 ( inv(inv(s)) = s ) and Theorem 2.4.4 ( δ(ζ) = δ(inv(ζ)) ).
-Once this is proved, it will follow that the definition of perfect palindromes satisfies Definition 3.1.2, and then imperfect palindromes can be defined as the set difference of Palindromes and Perfect Palindromes.)

 The contrapositive of this theorem, much like the contrapositive of Theorem 2.3.5, provides a schema for searching the *σ-reduced* space.
 The domain of this space, what will be termed the σ-Pairing Language in the next section, reduces the complexity of searching for palindromic strings.
 Potential palindromic candidates can be projected into the *σ-reduce* spaced, and then filtered by those whose Palindromic Pair in the Pairing Language whose inverse does not equal itself.